ros-navigation/navigation2/nav2_simple_navigator/README.md

 # Simple Navigator

-The Simple Navigator module implements a **NavigateToPose** task server.
+The Simple Navigator module implements a **nav2_tasks::NavigateToPose** task server.
 As such, its responsibility is to navigate the robot to the specified pose.

 ## Overview

-The Simple Navigator implements NavigateToPose using two sub-tasks, **ComputePathToPose** and **FollowPath**.
+The Simple Navigator implements NavigateToPose using two sub-tasks, **ComputePathToPose** and **FollowPath**, which are, in turn, task servers that implement the **nav2_tasks::ComputePathToPose** and **nav2_tasks::FollowPath** interfaces.
 It is conceptually similar to the MoveBase in the ROS 1 Navigation stack in that it coordinates the global planner (ComputePathToPose) and the local planner (FollowPath).

 The Simple Navigator sits in the task hierarchy, as follows: